MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/MenuButton.md

 set-menu-model
 --------------

-Sets the **Gnome::Gtk3::MenuModel** from which the popup will be constructed, or `undefined` to dissociate any existing menu model and disable the button.
+Sets the **Gnome::Gio::MenuModel** from which the popup will be constructed, or `undefined` to dissociate any existing menu model and disable the button.

 Depending on the value of *use-popover*, either a **Gnome::Gtk3::Menu** will be created, or a **Gnome::Gtk3::Popover**.
 In either case, actions will be connected as documented for these functions.